Rixxo-WX/Black-Fox/README.md

 than run the exploit and press "Launch"

 # Help
+Make sure to **Exclude** Black Fox and "InjectMe.DLL" from your antivirus as it will give off a false positive.

 If you need help with anything please feel free to open a issue